ARD, AMP, Treatment Court and Other Pre-Trial Diversionary Programs That Can Help You Keep a Clean Record

 Other Diversionary Programs

 In addition to ARD and AMP, there are other diversionary programs both in Philadelphia and the surrounding counties.
-Many of the counties have specialized DUI treatment courts, drug treatment courts, Intermediate Punishment, Veteran's Courts, and Mental Health courts.
+Many of the counties have specialized DUI treatment courts, drug treatment courts, Domestic Violence Court, Intermediate Punishment, Veteran's Courts, and Mental Health courts.
 The programs vary from county to county and depending on the case.

 Fighting The Case

 Finally, when the client is not eligible for ARD or other pre-trial diversionary programs, we have been extremely successful in defending misdemeanor charges both at trial in the Philadelphia Municipal Court or through pre-trial motions such as Motions to Suppress or Speedy Trial motions.
 If we are able to beat the case at trial or through the use of a pre-trial motion, we are typically able to move for an expungement once the case has been dismissed or we have obtained an acquittal.
 Additionally, summary convictions can often be expunged after five years, and some misdemeanor convictions can be partially expunged pursuant to a new limited access order law after ten years.

 If you are facing charges for the first time or have been arrested before, you need the advice and representation of one of our skilled criminal defense attorneys immediately.
 We have helped countless clients avoid conviction and permanent records both at trial, through the use of pre-trial motions, and through applications to pre-trial diversionary programs.
 Call 267-225-2545 for a free 15-minute criminal defense strategy session with one of our Philadelphia criminal lawyers.